Meningitis and encephalitis

 Follow-up

-• All children with encephalitis or bacterial meningitis should have a formal audiology assessment 6–8 weeks after discharge (earlier if concerns)
+• All children with encephalitis or bacterial meningitis should have formal audiology assessment 6-8 weeks after discharge (earlier if concerns)

-• Neurodevelopmental progress should be monitored in outpatients
+• Neurodevelopmental progress should be monitored

 • Consider investigating for complement deficiency if the child has had >1 episode of meningococcal disease